rschristopher/rschristopher.github.io/src/references/nostr.md

  all replaced by the
  dystopian surveillance panopticon
  brought about by FAANG companies and their ilk.
-That is, Facebook, Apple, Amazon, Netflix, and
+Facebook, Apple, Amazon, Netflix, and
  Google -- along with the other *"big tech"* companies that never made it to that dumb acronym (Twitter, Microsoft, Slack, etc).

-Few questioned the wisdom of this centralizing, ignoring heavy-handed influence of government and military "defense" agencies -- let alone the corrosive influence of political parties and the various dictators and human
+Few questioned the wisdom of this centralizing corporatism, ignoring the heavy-handed influence of government and military "defense" agencies -- let alone the corrosive influence of political parties and the various dictators and human